Bar in Philadelphia, United States

 What's the signature drink at Megumi Japanese Ramen & Sushi Bar?

 No specific signature drink is documented for Megumi.
-Japanese ramen-sushi bars at this price tier typically carry Japanese beer, sake, and basic cocktails, but confirmed drink menu details are not available for this venue.
+Japanese ramen-sushi bars at this price tier typically carry Japanese beer, sake, basic cocktails, but confirmed drink menu details are not.
 Check with them directly before planning a drinks-focused visit.

 Is Megumi Japanese Ramen & Sushi Bar good for a date?